-Michael Clough is King & Wood Mallesons' Chairman in Australia and a partner in our Melbourne office.
+Michael Clough is a partner in our Melbourne office and recently King & Wood Mallesons' Chairman in Australia.
 He specialises in income tax issues which arise in the domestic and international capital and debt markets and M&A transactions.
 He has been closely involved in the development of financial instruments and capital market products.

 Michael has been recognised as a leading individual in the area of Tax by Chambers Global, PLC Which Lawyer? and APL 500.
 Michael was also recently voted Tax Partner of the Year 2016 by Lawyers Weekly.

 Michael has presented papers to universities, legal colleges and professional bodies such as the Australian Bar Association, the Australian Society of Certified Practicing Accountants, the Taxation Institute of Australia and the Institute of Chartered Accountants.
 Michael has been a Visiting Fellow at the University of Melbourne lecturing in International Tax Law in the Masters of Laws programme.

 - Representing Chevron in its landmark transfer pricing appeal, now to be heard by the Full Federal Court